syamdanda/Algorithms/README.md

 # Questions
-If you have any question regarding algorithms and its implementation in Java, please create your question as an issue here.
-I will give my best to clarify your question.
+If you have any questions regarding algorithms and its implementation in Java, please create your question as an issue here.
+I will give my best to clarify.

 Getting Started
 ================